 Some options incur additional fees and lead time.

 For a tailored solution please contact a sales representative.

 Sydney Harbour Foreshore Authority (SHFA) has placed a number of SFA’s stylish and iconic Arqua Stations along the foreshore of Circular Quay East.
 The Arqua Station is a complete system that provides fresh tap or filtered water to public spaces.
 First launched in 2008, the public drinking fountain and water-refill pole was the result of a collaboration with environmental group Do Something!, in order to reduce the impact of disposable plastic bottles on overall landfill.
 The innovative fountain is designed without a basin, so that litter is not collected (causing blockage) and residual water trickles easily down a sculptural blade.
 The Arqua Fountain is paired with the Arqua Pole, a refill facility that provides tap or filtered water to passers-by.
 A special edition Arqua Station in stainless steel was designed …

-Sydney Harbour Foreshore Authority (SHFA) had a number of Arqua Stations installed at Darling Quarter in Darling Harbour, as part of a strategy to implement a bottle-free environment.
-As well as protecting the marine eco-system by reducing the amount of waste, SHFA aims to better accommodate the tourist industry by providing fresh drinking water.
-A number of Monsoon Bins were also purchased for the Darling Quarter redevelopment.
+Arqua Stations were installed at Darling Quarter in Darling Harbour as part of a strategy to implement a plastic bottle-free environment.
+As well as protecting the marine eco-system by reducing the amount of waste, the Sydney Harbour Foreshore Authority aimed to better accommodate the tourist industry by providing fresh drinking water.
+Monsoon Bins were also installed in the Darling Quarter redevelopment.